xlz1047/CookingMate/project_spec.md

 ### Description

-CookingMate is an AI-powered recipe assistant that helps users discover personalized recipes through natural conversation and organize them in a personal recipe book.
-Users chat with an AI to find recipes based on available ingredients, dietary preferences, or meal ideas, then save their favorites to a searchable recipe collection with detailed ingredients and cooking instructions.
+CookingMate is an AI-powered recipe assistant that helps users discover recipes through natural conversation.
+Users chat with an AI to find recipes based on available ingredients, dietary preferences, or meal ideas, then tap to view detailed recipe information including ingredients and step-by-step cooking instructions.

 ### App Evaluation

 - **Category:** Food & Drink / Lifestyle
 - **Mobile:** Mobile is essential for accessing the AI chatbot and recipes while actively cooking in the kitchen.
-Users get real-time recipe suggestions through conversational interaction.
-The app provides on-the-go access to saved recipes when grocery shopping or planning meals away from home.
+Users get real-time recipe suggestions through conversational interaction and can reference recipe details hands-free while preparing meals.
 - **Story:** Eliminates the daily "What should I cook?" decision fatigue by making recipe discovery conversational and personalized.
-Instead of endless scrolling through recipe websites, users simply ask the AI and get immediate suggestions.
-Creates a personal recipe collection that grows over time with tried-and-true favorites.
+Instead of endless scrolling through recipe websites, users simply ask the AI and get immediate suggestions with full cooking details.
 - **Market:** Anyone who cooks at home could utilize this app - approximately 70% of adults cook regularly.
-Appeals to busy professionals needing quick dinner ideas, college students learning to cook, and home cooks looking to organize their recipes.
-Freemium model with premium features could be used for monetization.
+Appeals to busy professionals needing quick dinner ideas, college students learning to cook, and home cooks looking for meal inspiration.
 - **Habit:** Users interact with the chatbot multiple times per week when planning meals.
-Daily use during active cooking periods when deciding what to make.
-Users constantly build and reference their recipe book, making it a regular kitchen companion.
+Daily use during active cooking periods when deciding what to make and following recipe instructions.
-- **Scope:** V1 allows users to chat with AI for recipe suggestions and view recipe details with ingredients and steps.
-Could be tested with real users cooking meals.
-V2 adds ability to save recipes to personal recipe book with search functionality.
-V3 incorporates filtering and sorting options for saved recipes.
-V4 adds serving size adjustment and recipe sharing features.
+- **Scope:** V1 focuses on two core screens: AI chatbot for recipe discovery and recipe detail view with ingredients and steps.
+This simplified scope is achievable and testable with real users cooking meals.
+Future versions could add recipe saving, search, and organization features.

 ## Product Spec

 ### 1. User Features (Required and Optional)

-Required Features:
+**Required Features (MVP):**

 - **AI Chatbot Interface** - Users can type natural language queries to discover recipes
 - **Recipe Suggestions** - AI responds with personalized recipe recommendations based on queries
 - **Recipe Preview Cards** - Visual recipe cards displayed in chat with images, time, and difficulty
-- **View Recipe Details** - Tap recipe card to see full ingredients and step-by-step instructions
+- **View Recipe Details** - Tap "View Recipe" button to navigate to recipe detail screen
+- **Recipe Hero Image** - Large appetizing photo of the finished dish
+- **Recipe Metadata** - Display cooking time, servings, and difficulty level with clear icons
+- **Ingredients Tab** - List of all required ingredients with quantities
+- **Steps Tab** - Numbered step-by-step cooking instructions
+- **Tab Navigation** - Switch between Ingredients and Steps views
+- **Back Navigation** - Return to chatbot from recipe detail screen

+**Stretch Features (Future Versions):**

-- **Save Recipes** - Bookmark recipes from detail view to personal recipe book
+- **Save Recipes** - Bookmark recipes to a personal collection
-- **Recipe Book Grid** - Visual library displaying all saved recipes with images
+- **Recipe Book** - View grid of saved recipes
-- **Search Saved Recipes** - Search through saved recipes by name or ingredient
+- **Search Functionality** - Search through saved recipes
+- **Voice Input** - Speak queries instead of typing
-- **Ingredient Checklist** - Interactive checkboxes to mark off ingredients while cooking (TBD)
+- **Ingredient Checklist** - Interactive checkboxes to mark off ingredients
-- **Cooking Steps** - Numbered step-by-step instructions with tab navigation

-Stretch Features:

-- **Voice Input** - Speak queries instead of typing for hands-free interaction
-- **Camera Integration** - Take photos of ingredients for AI identification
-- **Filter Recipes** - Filter by meal type, dietary restrictions, cooking time, difficulty
-- **Sort Options** - Sort recipes by newest, alphabetical, or cooking time
-- **Serving Adjustment** - Scale recipe ingredients based on number of servings
+- **Serving Adjustment** - Scale recipe ingredients based on servings
-- **Share Recipes** - Share recipe details with friends via text/social media
+- **Share Recipes** - Share recipe details with friends
-- **Dark/Light Mode Toggle** - Switch between dark and light theme
-- **Recipe Collections** - Organize saved recipes into custom folders/categories
-- **Cooking Timer Integration** - Built-in timers for cooking steps
-- **Offline Mode** - Access saved recipes without internet connection

 ### 2. Chosen API(s)